 How to handle your finances

 Your average economics course rarely discusses the nuts and bolts of personal finance, despite the fact that knowing how to properly manage your money is one of the most important skills you can master in life.
 Learning to how balance your income and expenses can make a world of difference as far as quality of life is concerned, especially early on in your career when high wages will be hard to come by.
 To that end, don’t hesitate to enroll in an online money management class or invest in quality personal finance software that can help you reach your goals.
+Also, consider finding a part time job such as writing essays for other students, etc. There’s a variety of writing services online where you can register and start earning.

 How to take care of your home and property